Gaddafi warns developing world leaders of similar fate

 Gaddafi has been on the run since NTC forces captured the Libyan capital Tripoli on August 23.
 Despite several leads as to his whereabouts, he has eluded capture, along with two prominent sons.

-The NTC has mounted a manhunt to find Gaddafi that is focusing on the Sahara desert near the borders with Niger and Algeria.
+The NTC has mounted a manhunt to find Gaddafi that is focussing on the Sahara desert near the borders with Niger and Algeria.

 Gaddafi said the NTC was illegitimate.
 "How did it get its legitimacy?
 Did the Libyan people elect them?
 Did the Libyan people appoint them?"